breakin/snestistics/docs/tutorial-auto.md

 function A28907 A2898F Auto0530
 function A28990 A2899E Auto0531
 ~~~~~~~~~~~~~~~~~~~~~~~
 That is 532 ranges that have been given a name of *AutoXXXX*.
-Lets see how the assembly looks now:
+Let's see how the assembly looks now:
 ~~~~~~~~~~~~~~~~~~~~~~~
 ; Vector: Emulation RESET
 Auto0000: